dgraph-io/cloud-docs/content/admin/overview.md

 Here is a guide to programmatically administering your Dgraph Cloud backend.

-Wherever possible, we have maintained compatibility with the corresponding Dgraph API, with the additional step of requiring authentication via the 'X-Auth-Token' header.
+Wherever possible, we have maintained compatibility with the corresponding Dgraph API, with the additional step of requiring [authentication]({{< relref "admin/authentication" >}}) via the `X-Auth-Token` header.

+{{% notice "note" %}}
+Keep in mind that free Dgraph Cloud backends will be frozen automatically after 4 hours of inactivity.
+{{% /notice %}}

 Please see the following topics: